brayanibp/todoapp/README.md

 ## How to start the program

 Now we move on to `./todoapp` folder with the command `cd todoapp` and once inside the project directory, you can run:

+### `npm i` or `npm install`

+This command will install all project required dependencies to run

 ### `npm start`